-50 Foods to Never Eat If Cancer Runs in Your Family
+50 Worst Foods to Never Eat if Cancer Runs in Your Family

-In most cases that means focusing on living a healthy lifestyle in general.
-And for most, that could mean steering clear of certain foods almost entirely.
+In most cases, that means focusing on living a generally healthy lifestyle.
+For most, that could mean steering clear of certain foods almost entirely.

 According to Brandy-Joe Milliron, PhD, associate professor in the Department of Nutrition Science at Drexel University, genes are only one small part of a "cancer risk profile."